omkaracharya/AgileBot/Bot/BOT.md

 ### Bot Platform:
 We have used `SlackClient` in `Python` to create a slack bot called `AgileBot`.
 We have created a slack channel [#agilebot-test](https://csc510project.slack.com/messages/agilebot-test/) and have added `AgileBot` to the channel.
 Now, whenever a user wants to use the bot, she has to call the bot using `@AgileBot` followed by a proper command.
 Also, direct messages to the bot is also allowed using the same bot tag.

-**Note:** AgileBot code has few dependencies on the python libraies as mentioned below
+**Note:** AgileBot code has dependencies on the list of python libraies as mentioned below
 - slackclient
 - request
 - nose